marcdutton5-coder/ab-testing-statistical-analysis/README.md

 ### The Cost of Not Investigating
 **If we had stopped at the initial Python analysis:**
-- ✅ Would have recommended implementing Penny's algorithm
+- ✅ Would have recommended implementing Poppy's algorithm
 - ❌ Implementation costs: $50,000 - $200,000
 - ❌ User experience disruption for no benefit
 - ❌ Opportunity cost of not pursuing better alternatives